omglolpower/OpenGL-project/README.md

 upd2: added hit sound (PlaySound) (https://youtu.be/mPsQvKmvcWs).
 upd3: now it's Shoot circles (https://youtu.be/nU0aaa26NyI).
 upd4: Added hit counter: a hexagon is drawn when circle is hit (https://youtu.be/DwZW59aAXGM).
 upd5: Hit counter draws digits (https://youtu.be/pOu4aT2FsW0).
+upd6: Modified the hit counter: the hit counter draws all numbers (0 -- inf) (https://youtu.be/osVphSgLV80).